 EXPECTED COURSE OF TREATMENT

 The molding process usually consists of 3-4 visits.
 At the first visit photos are taken and the ear molds are applied.
 Every 2-3 weeks the ear molds are removed, photos are taken, and new molds applied, to continue the reshaping process.
 At the final visit the ear molds are removed and final photos are taken.
 The typical treatment time is 6-8 weeks.
 Occasionally the ear cartilage is softer than normal and a slightly longer period of molding may be recommended in order to obtain the best results for your baby's ears.

 Treatment with ear molds is a painless process that is well tolerated by infants.
 Ear molds have a very high success rate of providing a normal ear shape for many types of ear deformity.
 When applied effectively, ear molds avoid the need for surgery at a later age for the majority of our patients.
 Again, the earlier that the ear mold treatment process begins the better the results will be.
-It is important to seek a consultation as soon as you develop any concerns about your baby’s ear shape, IDEALLY IN THE FIRST WEEK AFTER DELIVERY, and up to 3 weeks after delivery.
+AN IMPORTANT REMINDER: it is important to seek a consultation for ear molding as soon as you develop any concerns about your baby’s ear shape, IDEALLY IN THE FIRST WEEK AFTER DELIVERY, and up to 3 weeks after delivery.